OuOLeaf/Test-Equalization/README.md

 - **📈 IRT Model Training**:
   - Developed and integrated a real-time Item Response Theory (IRT) model in the UI.
   - Utilized Bayesian estimation techniques for dynamic model adaptation.
+  - Predicted the count of correctly answered questions given a student's ability.

 - **🌐 UI Design**:
   - Created a user-friendly interface that significantly simplifies statistical analysis.